iptv-org/iptv/FAQ.md

 ### What is a "daily update" and why is benefit for this playlist?
 A "daily update" is maintenance to check the status of the playlist operation, as well as to hide streams from the playlist if they have access problems.

-### Is possible to view channels directly from the main website?
-No, to avoid possible abuse of the service.